PerFoldager/GettingAndCleaningData/README.md

 ## Produce tidy output file
 Combines rows from test and training into a combined training data frame consisting of columns of subjects, activity labels and train data.

-Creates a subset of all data with DataType, Subject_ID, ActivityType and all columns having experessions ".mean." and ".std."
+Creates a subset of all data with DataType, Subject_ID, ActivityType and all columns having expressions ".mean." and ".std."

 Writes tidy data to file "UCIHAR_allData_Subset_Tidy_Table.txt" in folder "data"" under Working Directory.